Tree-lattice zeta functions and class numbers: The Prime Geodesic Theorem

 and we denote by $\norm._\op$ the corresponding operator norm.
 We claim that $\norm T_\op\le q$.
 For this note that $\norm{T(e)}=q$ holds for every edge $e$, so that for an arbitrary element $v=\sum_e v_ee$ of $C_1(X)$ one has

 Next we show that $T$ has $q$ as an eigenvalue.
 Since $\norm{Te}=q$ for each edge, it follows that every column of the matrix $T$ has sum $q$, or, in other words, one has $T^tv=qv$, where $v=\sum_ee$.
 Since the transpose $T^t$ has the same eigenvalues as $T$, the number $q$ is an eigenvalue.
-This proves the assertion (a) and (b) then follows from the Perron-Frobenius Theorem, \cite{Gant} 13.2.2.
+This proves the assertion (a) and (b) then follows from the Perron-Frobenius Theorem, \cite{Gant} 13.2.2, where we note that what we call a connected matrix is called a \e{non-decomposable} matrix in \cite{Gant}.

 Now we prove (b) and (c) in the case of an infinite graph $X$.
+For simplicity, we still assume that $X$ has only one cusp $(e_0,e_1,\cdots)$ and $f_i = e_i^{-1}$.
+On the other hand, the argument can be easily to apply to multi-cusps.
 Analogous to the above, we define the formal space $C_1(X_N)$ and on it the operator $A_N$ given by

 and $A_N(e)=T(e)$ otherwise.

 \begin{lemma} \begin{enumerate}[\rm (a)] \item For all $N,m\in\N$ we have